nickdala/spring-boot-grpc-azure-storage-emulator/README.md

 # Azure Storage Emulator example with Spring Boot and gRPC

-This is a simple example of how to use the [Azure Storage Emulator](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage) with [Spring Boot](https://docs.spring.io/spring-boot/index.html) and [gRPC](https://grpc.io/).
+This is a sample application consisting of a [Spring Boot]((https://docs.spring.io/spring-boot/index.html)) application that exposes a [gRPC](https://grpc.io/) service to interact with the [Azure Storage Emulator](https://learn.microsoft.com/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage).

 ## Architecture

-The application uses the `Spring Cloud Azure Storage Starter`to interact with the Azure Storage Emulator.
+The application has the following components:

+- **Azure Storage Emulator**: A local emulator that provides a local development environment for Azure Storage.
+- **gRPC Service**: A gRPC service that exposes methods to upload, download, and list files in the Azure Storage Emulator.

+### Azure Storage Emulator

 The Azure Storage Emulator is a local emulator that provides a local development environment for Azure Storage.
-In this sample, we use the Blob Storage service exposed by the docker compose file `compose.yaml`.
+The Azure Storage service is exposed by the docker compose file `compose.yaml`.

 ```yaml
 services: